 Are you looking for a way to automate your Hewlett Packard Enterprise server configuration tasks using Windows PowerShell?
-Scripting Tools for Windows PowerShell is a powerful set of utilities that can be used to perform various configuration tasks on HPE Servers.
+HPE Scripting Tools for Windows PowerShell is a powerful set of utilities that can be used to perform various configuration tasks on HPE Servers.
 Windows PowerShell is Microsoft's task automation framework, consisting of a command-line shell and associated scripting language built on the .NET Framework.
-Scripting Tools for Windows PowerShell provides a simplified and consistent infrastructure management experience.
+HPE Scripting Tools for Windows PowerShell provides a simplified and consistent infrastructure management experience.
 They follow the standard PowerShell syntax and scripting model, making it easy for customers to incorporate these functions into their administrative scripts.

-Utilizes Proven PowerShell Technology
+Utilizes Proven Windows PowerShell Technology for reliable and repeatable scripting

 Supports the standard PowerShell architecture and scripting model for a consistent infrastructure management experience.